netenglabs/suzieq/README.md

 * BGP
 * EVPN VNI info

 We're addding support for more platforms and features with every release.
+See [the documentation](https://suzieq.readthedocs.io/en/latest/tables/) on details of specific tables and its NOS support.

 We're also looking for collaborators to help us make Suzieq a truly useful multi-vendor, open source platform for observing all aspects of networking.
 Please read the [collaboration document](./CONTRIBUTING.md) for ideas on how you can help.